Microbiology Master's

 - The statement of purpose should address each of the following:

-- The degree you are seeking (Comprehensive study-based M.S., Thesis-based M.S., or PhD).
+- The degree you are seeking (Paper-based M.S. or Thesis-based M.S.).

 Admission Standards